DioneJM/DM60-Keyboard/README.md

 3) Insert the provided files from this repo into the GH60 directory.

-3.1) If your keyboard uses a different pin configuration than what I have used (as specified in the matrix.c file) ensure that it is changed to the specific config that you have used.
+3.1) If your layout uses a different pin configuration than what I have used (as specified in the matrix.c file) ensure that it is changed to the specific config that you have used.

 4) Make the hex file with "make -f Makefile" command whilst within the GH60 directory (requires avr-gcc compiler)